obiwandsilva/elixir-romanum/README.md

 MMCL -> 2150
 ```

-Romanum ignores empty spaces and is also case insensitive, so you can type Roman numbers like `xxv`.
+Romanum ignores empty spaces and is also case insensitive, so you can type Roman numbers like `xx   V` and it will still work.

 To exit the programm, type `exit`.

 ## Running

-You can run the app by both building and executing in your machine or by running inside a container.
+You can run the app by both building and executing it in your machine or by running inside a container.

 **First of all**, clone the repo with `git clone https://github.com/obiwandsilva/elixir-romanum.git`

-1) __In your machine__
+1) **In your machine**

-Requirements: erlang and elixir installed.
+Requirements: _erlang_ and _elixir_ installed.

 Inside the project directory run `MIX_ENV=prod mix release --force`